-TRUSTEES ANNUAL REPORT to end March 2020
+TRUSTEES ANNUAL REPORT

 Objectives and activities

-The charity’s objects are to promote the advancement of education by training people to produce food in a sustainable and environmentally friendly way.
-In addition, our activities can reasonably be expected to also promote the relief of poverty, specifically food poverty, through the development of skills, including but not restricted to, food growing, preservation and cooking.
+The charity’s objectives are to promote the advancement of education by training people to produce food in a sustainable and environmentally friendly way.
+In addition, our activities can reasonably be expected to also promote the relief of poverty, specifically household food insecurity, through the development of skills, including but not restricted to, food growing, preservation and cooking.
 Environmental protection and improvement by, for example, teaching the benefits of wildlife to food production and by creating healthy soil ecosystems.
 The charity promotes the use of land for recreational purposes by, for example, the creation of community gardens and other growing spaces.